 For iOS Users

-- Open the online course video on your device
+- Open the course video

 - Start iOS screen recording (Control Center → Screen Recording)